Can I File a Personal Injury Claim for Furniture Falling on My Child

 If your child has been injured from furniture falling on top of them, the aftermath can be devastating.
 A Memphis personal injury lawyer can assist you in working through what is sure to be an emotionally charged time.

-Thank you to our friends and contributors at Wiseman Bray PLLC for their insight into personal injury.
+Thank you to our friends and contributors at Patterson Bray, for their insight into personal injury.